kraj011/DiscordAuthBotV2/README.md

 - Create a new bot and name it what you want and give it an icon if you would like
 - Go to Bot on the left panel and click create bot
 - Click reveal token, copy this token and once you launch the program (follow instructions below) go to the settings page and save it in the field marked 'Token'
+- Once you update this token, restart the program by quitting terminal and running "npm start" again to make sure the bot uses the updated token

 ## Usage